-The AMI 05200PS-430-601 bipolar power supply system incorporates two Model 601 units operated in parallel.
+The AMI 05300PS-430-601 bipolar power supply system incorporates three Model 601 units operated in parallel.
 The positive (+) and negative (-) lugs will be ganged together using conductive bus bars.
 The power leads, from the supply and to the magnet, may be connected to any mounting lug if an additional lug is not provided in the bus bar.

-In addition to the ganged lugs, the coaxial connectors on the rear of each Model 601 must all be connected together with coaxial cable - no BNC terminators should be used.
+In addition to the ganged lugs, the coaxial connectors on the rear of each Model 601 must all be connected together with coaxial cables - no BNC terminators should be used.
+Use standard BNC "T" adaptors on the inner unit.